frederikprijck/blog.kwintenp/_drafts/2017-03-11-how-to-setup-marble-testing.md

 ![marble-diagram](https://www.dropbox.com/s/zhj0xvz6d5e84m4/Screenshot%202017-03-04%2016.12.24.png?raw=1)

-We have a stream containing the characters (which will come from the backend) and one containing a value to filter the characters based on the gender.
+We have a stream containing the characters and one containing a value to filter the characters based on the gender.
 We use the `combineLatest` operator to create a new stream which hold the filtered characters.
 The code to create this stream based on the two input streams looks like this:

 ```typescript
 public createFilterCharacters(